scala/scala3/docs/docs/reference/extend/translation.md

 title: "Translation of Extensions"
 ---

+**Note:** This section gives an explanation how extension methods and instance declarations could be mapped to value classes and implicit classes.
+It does not consider typeclass traits.
+Given that value classes and implicit classes are supposed to be replaced by extension methods and instance declarations, it would be good to present a translation that bypasses value classes and that also extends to typeclass traits.
+There are several possibilities for such a translation.
+We should to experiment further to clarify which scheme to prefer and flesh it out in detail.

+---

-Extensons are closely related to implicit classes and can be translated into them.
+Extensions are closely related to implicit classes and can be translated into them.
 In short, an extension that just adds extension methods translates into an implicit value class whereas an instance declaration translates into a regular implicit class.
 The following sections sketch this translation.

 Conversely, it is conceivable (and desirable) to replace most usages of implicit classes and value classes by extensions and [opaque types](../opaques.html).
 We plan to [drop](../dropped/implicit-value-classes.html)